Hello you wonderful Coordinator, you!

 Important notes and reminders:

-- You can include these links when messaging members directly, so they have everything needed to attend upcoming Chapter meetings.
+• You can include Zoom links when messaging members directly, so they have everything needed to attend upcoming online Chapter meetings.

-- Chapter Page Updates + Deadline: All Chapter Pages should be fully updated, displaying correct information and have upcoming meetings/events posted.
+• Chapter Page Updates: All Chapter Pages should be fully updated, displaying correct information and have upcoming meetings/events posted.
 It is the Coordinators responsibility to input their Chapters individual upcoming Chapter Events and you must ensure there are always THREE upcoming Chapter Events posted on your Chapter page at all times.
-(Please refer to the video for further details.)

 LESSON PLANS